consojs/conso/README.md

 ## Docs & Community

 >This project uses JSDoc.
-For the full public API documentation, clone the repository and run npm run doc.
+For the full public API documentation, clone the repository and run `npm run docs`.
 This will run JSDoc with the proper options and output the documentation to out/.

 Coming soon!
 Please expecting!